Dynamic-Engines/leetcode/spark-streaming.md

 )
 ```

-- Used to enrich streaming data with small static tables.
+- `productsDF` should be small enough to broadcast
-- Static DataFrame must be small enough for broadcasting.
+- Used for product, customer, or region lookups

 ---

-## 📌 Stream-to-Stream Inner Join
+## 📌 2.
+Stream-to-Stream Inner Join

-> ✅ Requires watermarking and event-time-based join condition.
+**✅ Requires Watermarking + Event-Time Condition**

 ```scala
 val ordersW = ordersStream.withWatermark("timestamp", "10 minutes")